Fresh garland looks so beautiful! I will show you how to make your own DIY fresh Christmas garland!

 I love the look and smell of fresh Garland at Christmas.
 I also love the way the pine needles spill over the mantel making it look so full!

 Want to shop the supplies for this project?
-Click and image below to shop!
+Click and image below to shop! *These are affiliate links and if used I make a small commission.

 As always ~ thanks for reading along, pals!